aws-samples/shopfloor-connectivity/docs/adapters/opcda.md

 ---
 ### WaitAfterConnectError
-Time in milliseconds to wait to reconnect after a connection error
+Delay in milliseconds before attempting to reconnect following a failed connection attempt.

 **Type**: Integer